Texas' 6-week abortion ban lets private citizens sue in an unprecedented legal approach – KION546

 Typically, when a state passes an abortion restriction, abortion rights advocates bring lawsuits against the government officials — such as attorneys general or regulatory boards — in charge of enforcing a criminal or administration punishment and ask courts for orders blocking those officials from enforcing those laws before restrictions go into effect.

-By leaving the enforcement of the ban in the hands of private civil litigants, the Texas measure’s champions are hoping to deprive their legal foes the opportunity to get a federal court to block the measure before it goes into effect.
+By leaving the enforcement of the ban in the hands of private civil litigants, the Texas measure’s champions hoped to deprive their legal foes the opportunity to get a federal court to block the measure before it goes into effect.

 At the same time, however, letting Texas move forward with this end-run around Roe nonetheless opens up the possibility for blue cities and states to adopt the strategy for their policy preferences, like enacting gun control restrictions enforced that enforced by private plaintiffs.

-Note: This story was updated after the law took effect Wednesday morning.